 The strategy to ensure the health of the WordPress website can start with hosting.
 From choosing the right OS to checking the disk space and bandwidth to backup and support, all has to be done wisely.

 The next important thing is to regularly check for WordPress updates, mainly core updates, plugin updates, and theme updates.
 This will protect your resources, visitors, and customers, and will keep the hackers out.

-The best and critical things you can do to secure your WP site are,
+The best and most critical things you can do to secure your WP site are,

 - Choose the right web hosting service provider.

-- Always use trusted third-party software; never go for trial versions and use the premium themes and plugins.
+- Always use trusted third-party software; never go for trial versions and use premium themes and plugins.

 - Use a Theme Authenticity Checker (TAC) to do a pre-check for the themes installed.